 It’s important to remember that while cruise ships are remarkably bigger, Royal Caribbean’s mega-ships are an exceptional example.
 The average size of a cruise ship is much closer to that of the Titanic in length and capacity, though gross tonnage has grown.

 The only ocean liner sailing as a cruise ship today is Cunard’s Queen Mary 2, which offers a similar and historic transatlantic route.
-Actually, Cunard Line purchased the White Star Line (which built the Titanic) in 1950.
-In comparison, the QM2 is 1,132 feet in length, 148,528 GRT and consists of 18 total decks.
-The liner carries up to 2,691 guests and 1,292 crew members.
+In fact, Cunard purchased the White Star Line (which built the Titanic) in 1950.
+Queen Mary 2 has 18 total decks.

 Size isn’t everything, although it was a significant part of what made the Titanic so noteworthy for its time.
 The passenger experience on cruise ships is significantly different now than it was more than 110 years ago — to say the least.

-For starters, while there are cabin categories (like suites) that earn passengers additional perks, all paying passengers onboard a cruise ship today have access to most of the ship’s public spaces and services, including restaurants and entertainment.
+For starters, while there are cabin categories (like suites) that earn passengers additional perks, all guests onboard a cruise ship today have access to most of the ship’s public spaces and services, including restaurants and entertainment.

-Despite everything aboard cruise ships today, from waterslides and racetracks to multi-story theaters, the Titanic was actually the most comfortable and amenity-packed ocean liner when it debuted.
+Despite everything aboard cruise ships today, from water slides and racetracks to multi-story theaters, the Titanic was actually the most comfortable and amenity-packed ocean liner ever built when it debuted.
 Some of that glamour can be seen in the 1997 film “Titanic,” which dramatized the ship’s first and only journey.
 Décor included ornately carved woodwork, European furnishings, and gilded touches.

 While it was far from the sprawling spas and fitness centers found at sea today, Titanic did feature a gym with workout gear of the time, as well as a Turkish-style bath, steam room, and treatment room.
 Other diversions included a pool, promenade, reading/writing room, smoking lounge, and squash court.

-While companies over the years have tried and failed to replicate the Titanic as a modern cruising attraction, the classic design of Cunard Line’s ships is about as close as you might come to the experience of formal dress and traditional decor — albeit in a bit more comfort.
+While companies over the years have tried and failed to replicate the Titanic as a modern cruising attraction, the classic design of Cunard’s ships is about as close as you might come to the experience of formal dress and traditional decor — albeit in a bit more comfort.

 Like Titanic did for its time, modern cruise ships are mostly concerned with staying on top of trends, whether it’s the newest fad in dining or design, to keep passengers happy.
 But, most importantly of all, they are also well equipped to avoid icebergs and keep passengers safe.